Cassaundra Martinez – 2017 Armed Forces Insurance Army Spouse of the Year

 “One of my heart-strings belongs to military spouses and the associated unemployment rate.
 I have felt deeply impacted by the employment challenges imposed by the military lifestyle and when I discovered the outrageous percentage of unemployed and underemployed military spouses, I formed a local women’s networking group that holds monthly meetings.
 But that’s just the beginning of my vision.
 With the title of Military Spouse of the Year, I would like to address the issue of spouse unemployment and underemployment.
 There needs to be a mechanism in place that prepares the military spouse’s career, especially for multiple moves.
 My goal this year is to offer a solution to that problem.”

-Jessica Rudd – 2017 Armed Forces Insurance Military Spouse of the Year
+Jessica Rudd – 2017 Armed Forces Insurance Marine Corps Spouse of the Year

 I feel like this title will be able to help me reach military spouses on a multitude of levels.
 Being able to connect with a diverse crowd of spouse might be the key to helping that young military spouse going through her first deployment.
 Or helping the military spouse of a newly commissioned officer find a great place to get involved.
 I would love to have this title not for myself but to be able to use it to pull spouses together and show them that we really do have much in common and that there really is more than being “just a military spouse.””